Agile methodology is an excellent option for every clever tester, developer and project manager, living in these difficult fast-paced times.

 - When did you use agile methodology for the first time?
 Describe the project, benefits and problems it brought to the team.

 - Here is a simple program, beta version.
 Please, have a look at the code.
 Imagine that you should test it using agile testing.
 You can choose three other team members.
 How would you choose the members?
 How would you allocate the work?
 How would you progress?

-Little competition does not always results in a simple interview
+Warning: Little competition does not always results in a simple interview!

-If you knew something about agile testing back in 2005, you would be most likely the only one in an interview.
-However, the times have changed.
-You can not expect many competitors, but bet on that they will all have a pretty good knowledge and experience with agile.
+If you knew something about agile testing back in 2005, you would be most likely the only one in a job interview.
+However, times have changed.
+You can not expect many competitors, but bet that they will all have a pretty good knowledge and experience with agile methodology.